 Companies like Twilio, Asterisk (via SIP.js), and FreeSWITCH built robust SIP-WebRTC bridges, enabling developers to embed voice/video capabilities directly into web applications.

-As SaaS platforms dominated enterprise software, SIP endpoints evolved from standalone communication tools to integrated workflow components.
+As SaaS platforms dominated enterprise software, SIP Endpoints evolved from standalone communication tools to integrated workflow components.
 The key innovation was CTI (Computer Telephony Integration) over web APIs rather than proprietary middleware.

 Modern SIP endpoints began offering: